ooyala/hastur-c/README.md

 how to install and run it.
 Most package systems, including Linux distributions, have an existing package for Doxygen.

+With doxygen installed, type "doxygen hastur.doxygen" to generate the documentation.

 Mechanism
 ---------